heptarch/heptarch.github.io/drafts/tarkovsky.md

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 50px; border: 0px
  solid black; line-height:1.3;">
  <p align="center">
  <i>This is a work of nerdy metafiction by David Wakeham.
-Images were generated using Midjourney.</i>
+Images were
+ generated using Midjourney.
+Any resemblance to persons living or dead is either obviously intended or coincidental.</i>
 <!-- <i>Tun is a postdoctoral scholar at the Vernon Centre, with
  interests in Russian and Italian cinema, historiography, and continental literature.
 They worked on the first complete edition of the</i> Martyrolog,